 Slow down, move over laws aim to keep police officers, firefighters, roadside technicians and other first responders safe.
 These laws, versions of which exist in all 50 states, direct drivers approaching a vehicle with its emergency lights illuminated to exercise caution, slow down and, if possible, move over away from the emergency vehicle.
 You can read the specifics of your state’s slow down, move over law by visiting the AAA Digest of Motor Laws.

 When to Go Slow

 Driving too fast under any condition is both dangerous and far too common.
-Roughly half of all drivers report going 15 mph over the speed limit on a freeway or 10 mph over on a residential street.
-In turn, speeding accounts for about one-quarter of all traffic fatalities.
+Roughly half of all drivers report going 15 mph over the speed limit on a freeway, according to AAA’s annual Traffic Safety Culture Index.
+In turn, speeding contributes to nearly one-third of all traffic fatalities.

 When conditions become hazardous, such as in adverse weather or reduced visibility, driving slower becomes even more important.
 Traveling at a lower speed helps you control your vehicle, come to a quicker stop and provides you with more response time.
 You should also increase your following distance in these instances.